Fairytales and Other Stories

-All hope gone Alisha rolled over on the bed and cried.
+All hope gone, Alisha rolled over on the bed and began to cry.

-As the sword pulled free of the scabbard it began to glow.
-Eric struck the sword against the forge and it began to glow red.
-He stuck the sword against the forge again and the sword became bright red.
-Eric swung the sword at a nearby anvil there was a flash of light and the anvil split in to.
+As the sword pulled free of the scabbard, it began to glow.
+Eric struck the sword against the forge, and it looked like shimmering red flames.
+He stuck the sword against the forge again, and the sword became bright red.
+Eric swung the sword at a small nearby anvil, there was a flash of light, and the anvil split into two pieces.
 “This sword will cut more than steel,” the old wizard had said as he gave Eric the sword.

 “What adventure are you planning this time?” asked Astrom.

-“I’m going to go rescue the Princess Alisha from Lord Damar, the Dark Sorcerer,” Eric replied.
+“I’m going to go rescue Princess Alisha from Lord Damar, the Dark Sorcerer,” Eric replied.